 Among the species you might encounter in Rexdale, whether you live there or are just visiting, are some of the following: brown bats, raccoons, squirrels and skunks.
 There are no rules when it comes to whether or not a furry critter will seek shelter in or around your place of residence, but discovering an infestation can only mean one thing: you should not attempt to solve the problem yourself.
 Do not interact with wildlife no matter how cute and cuddly the invaders may seem.
 Instead, the recommended course of action involves always getting in touch with a certified and reputable humane wildlife control specialist.

 When looking for effective and reliable wildlife animal control services, look no further than Skedaddle Humane Wildlife Control.
-Skedaddle has helped more than 200,000 business and homeowners to date be free from wildlife infestations and has more than two decades of experience in dealing with the widest possible array of infestation situations.
-Skedaddle’s technicians use only humane removal and exclusion methods, in addition to providing both sanitization and future-proofing services for your home.
-All of this makes Skedaddle THE choice for your pest control problem, so get in touch with Skedaddle’s local office today if you’re faced with a wildlife invasion in your Rexdale place of residence.
+Skedaddle has helped more than 200,000 business and homeowners to date and have more than three decades of experience in dealing with the widest possible array of wildlife situations.
+Skedaddle’s technicians use only humane removal in addition to providing both sanitization and future-proofing exclusionary services for your home.
+All of this makes Skedaddle THE choice for your wildlife control problem.
+Get in touch with Skedaddle’s local office today if you’re faced with a wildlife invasion in your Rexdale place of residence or business.